bloominstituteoftechnology/node-db2-guided/README.md

 ## Knex Setup

 1. We need the `knex` and `sqlite3` libraries.
 Knex uses different database drivers, depending on the target DBMS.
 For SQLite it uses the `sqlite3` npm module.
-Note that these are already added into this particular repo.
+Note that these have already been added into this particular repo.

-2. Open the `data/db-config.js` file.
-This where we will configure knex.
-Delete the contents of this file, so we can start from scratch.
+2. Open the `fruits/fruits-model.js` file.
+Show where knex is configured, but mention that this not best practice.
+Delete the knex related code as the top of the file.

 3. In order easily generate a configure `knex`, we can use the command: `knex init`.
 The students should have already globally installed `knex` in the preclass videos, but if not they may do so now or use `npx knex init`.